 I started this blog because I have a great interest in cultural heritage, the history of a place, the elements that form a city’s identity.
 And those elements are not always in the past but evolve through our everyday lives.
-This blog is an attempt to capture some of the insight that I’ve learned in almost four years of living in Buenos Aires.
-The best way to review the archives of the blog is simply by reading my free e-book, which is an edited version of some of my favorite posts.

-And here’s a my piece of my flash fiction Attachment to Insignificant Things
+And here’s a my piece of my flash fiction Attachment to Insignificant Things.

 Enjoy Buenos Aires.
 It’s a great city!